mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 Using a more object-oriented approach we can start enforcing a hierarchy like the below:

-* Aggregate Root (if needed)
+- Aggregate Root (if needed)
-* Aggregate (if needed)
+- Aggregate (if needed)
-* Entity (if needed)
+- Entity (if needed)
-* Domain Service
+- Domain Service
-* Application Service
+- Application Service
-* Value Object
+- Value Object

 {% hint style="info" %}
-Some of the solutions in the example code are actually basic enough that they need no entity or higher-level constructs to deal with them (not even services!).
+Some of the solutions in the example code are actually basic enough that they need no Entity or higher-level constructs to deal with them (not even services!).

 As said in the introduction, DDD is sometimes overkill.
 {% endhint %}